wp-plugins/wp-jv-post-reading-groups/Readme.txt

 5. Posts -> Add New

 == Changelog ==

+= 1.2 =
+* Fix issue: WP DB prefix to run on any instance

 = 1.1 =
 * Fix issue: click on a private post resulted in HTTP 404